 I am not sure if Glenn was still with the band when they auditioned in New York, but I do know that he played the drums on many of the demos recorded by Cap’n Swing, including ones that received a great deal of airplay on the radio and propelled the band into Boston popularity.
 I believe Glenn continues to drum, sing and produce today.
 You can check out his website here.

 Glenn was replaced by Kevin Robichaud.
 And of course we know that sometime during those last months of 1976 Kevin was then replaced with David Robinson.
 Fortunately for Ric, this wasn’t just a changing of the drummer.
 David brought not only his amazing talent for percussion, but also his eye for style, his ability to streamline the look of the band, his creativity in album art and set design — and a new name for the band: The Cars.

 And usually the next line in retellings of the band’s history says something like, “and Greg Hawkes rejoined the band and The Cars were formed.”
-They use ‘rejoined’ because Greg used to play with Ric and Benjamin back in oh-about-1974ish when they were all in a band together called Richard and The Rabbits, and Greg had also done some demo work for them as well.
+They use ‘rejoined’ because Greg used to play with Ric and Benjamin back in oh-about-1974ish when they were all in a band together called Richard and The Rabbits, and Greg had done some earlier demo work for them as well.
 Now here is where things went off on a new track for me.